So you've gotten your kicks with plenty of soccer, you're tennis backhand is in fine form and your golf swing is on par. What's next?

-But the scope for exciting athletic pursuits does not end there.
-In fact, there’s a whole world of colourful pastimes to try your hand at and amazing destinations to learn them in – trips that will not only leave you with a potential new hobby, but a deeper understanding of a place and a stronger connection with its people.
+The scope for exciting athletic pursuits goes far beyond the timeless sports that have become global phenomenons.
+In fact, there’s a whole world of colorful pastimes to try your hand at and amazing destinations to learn them in – trips that will not only leave you with a potential new hobby but a deeper understanding of a place and a stronger connection with its people.

 1. Hurling, Ireland